jhthorsen/batphone.nvim/README.md

 ## Useful bash function

-This function will invoke "nvim" with a file picker, when called without any arguments.
+This function will invoke `nvim` with a file picker, when called without any arguments.

     vi() {
       if [ -n "$*" ]; then nvim "$@";